harrisonwsmith/model_proposal/ModelProposalFinal.md

 from ipywidgets import interact

 class Model: # why write (Object) after the class name?

+## LS COMMENTS ##
+# This is a holdover from Python 2.x where you need it to tell Python that your new class is a type of Object.
+In Python 3, this is no
+# longer required (but it doesn't hurt anything to have it)

     def __init__(self, grid_size, monsoon_delay=0, global_yield=0):
         # set up model parameters
         self.grid_size = grid_size